MadeByAdem/NieuwsBot/README.md

-# My Project
+# Dutch Telegram News Bot

-This repository contains the source code for a project that includes functionality for scheduling tasks, fetching the latest news, and interacting with Telegram.
+This repository contains the source code for a project that includes functionality for scheduling news feeds, fetching the latest news, and sending them to a Telegram bot.

 ## Table of Contents
 - [Installation](#installation)